-Our telephone service is available Monday to Thursday 09:00 to 17:00 and on Fridays from 09:00 to 16:30.
+Our telephone service is available Monday to Friday 09:00 to 12:00 and 13:00 to 16:00.
 We use a callback system where we take brief details of your query and a contact number.
 This means our staff can try to look into some background on your query before calling you back.

 Call us on 0131 313 8777.
 We also operate a freephone, 0800 389 6809, for service users and carers only.